 Prachi Makwana

 Prachi is a psychologist and therapist living in Mumbai, India.
-She holds a Postgraduate in Sports Psychology from Stirling, Scotland, and a minor degree in Counselling Psychology, BA in Psychology from Mumbai, India.
-After a year of interning in England as a sports therapist, she is working as a behavioural therapist for children with special education needs.
-She has been working as a therapist for 2 years currently and her experience ranges from knowing and understanding people of a different set of ages.
+She holds a postgraduate degree in sports psychology from Stirling, Scotland, and minor degrees in counselling psychology and a BA in psychology from Mumbai, India.
+After a year of interning in England as a sports therapist, she is working as a behavioral therapist for children with special education needs.
+She has been working as a therapist for 2 years currently, and her experience ranges from knowing and understanding people of different ages.

-Being born in the outskirts of a big city like Mumbai made her realise the huge difference in the life of cities and small towns.
+Being born in the outskirts of a big city like Mumbai made her realize the huge difference in the life of cities and small towns.
 She has travelled extensively to different countries and enjoys travelling.
-That made her appreciate the countryside even more because of its slow-paced environment than the fast-paced running of the cities.
-These subtle learning increased her interest, curiosity about human thoughts and behaviour, all different kinds of sports, music, history and art which made her passion for writing a way of narrating her personal experience.
+That made her appreciate the countrysideeven more because of its slower-paced environment than the fast-paced running of the cities.
+These subtle learnings increased her interest and curiosity about human thoughts and behavior and all different kinds of sports, music, history, and art, which made her passion for writing a way of narrating her personal experience.

-Learning and knowing about things that have always influenced human behaviour is the reason why she chose psychology.
-When she was a child, she was fascinated by history and art realising that they talk in detail about how human society and their development in these subjects.
-She believes that every subject, all of us are linked to each other and would love to explore all with meeting new and different kinds of people every day.
+Learning and knowing about things that have always influenced human behavior is the reason why she chose psychology.
+When she was a child, she was fascinated by history and art, realizing that they talk in detail about human society and its development in these subjects.
+She believes that every subject, all of us are linked among each other and would love to explore all with meeting new and different kinds of people every day.

-Meeting different people in daily life, and learning about their life gives me a new perspective to appreciate life in every sense.
-The ‘world’ certainly seems too big but feels closer when we find people with whom we can talk without hesitations.
-With billions of perspectives in mind, it is a pleasure to show the world a single person’s stories.
+Meeting different people in daily life and learning about their lives gives me a new perspective to appreciate life in every sense.
+The ‘world’ certainly seems too big but feels closer when we find people who we can talk to without hesitation.
+With billions of perspectives in mind, it is a pleasure to show the world a single person’ stories.

-The motto in her life is a quote by Annette White which says, “If you never dream, you will never know the endless possibilities of what you can become”.
+The motto in her life is a quote by Annette White, which says, “If you never dream, you will never know the endless possibilities of what you can become.”
 There are times when in this rush of achieving things we fall behind on fulfilling our dreams.
-Some of us get so far behind the life that we wanted we completely forget about our inspiration and will to live for ourselves.
-It’s a sad part but we are losing the curiosity and imagination the more we grow up.
+Some of us get so far behind the life that we wanted that we completely forget about our inspiration and will to live for ourselves.
+It’s a sad part, but we are losing the curiosity and imagination the more we grow up.

 Articles by Prachi Makwana